 The examples of reasoning about layers of intentions and belief found in Grice (and others who have adopted his ideas) are so complicated that many people, while granting the force of the examples, are reluctant to accept his explanations.
 Attempts to implement such ideas, in fully general form, in computer models of conversation have generally not been impressive.
 Things work in very simple artifical 'worlds', as in the John and Mary dialogue in the CIS530 lecture notes, though the poverty of shared culture results in a sort of endearing cluelessness that is like Samuel Beckett on Prozac.
 In more realistic circumstances, the deductive problems are simply too complex for existing theorem-proving technology to be useful, even where the needed cultural assumptions have been reduced to logical form.
 As a result, most computer dialogue systems rely on more specific and less flexible recipes for conversational behavior as a function of circumstances, though research on general "Gricean" approaches continues.

-Programming Language Based on Speech Acts .
+Programming Language Based on Speech Acts, by an eminent computer

 To attribute beliefs, knowledge and emotions to both oneself and others is to have what Premack and Woodruff (1978) term a theory of mind.
 A theory of mind is a theory because, unlike behavior, mental states are not directly observable